 - Demographic Analysis: Select the default dataset to be used by tools in the Demographic Analysis category.

 - Drivetime: Select the default dataset to be used by tools that calculate drivetimes.
-Visit Distance Tool, Find Nearest Tool, and Trade Area Tool.
+Go to Distance Tool, Find Nearest Tool, and Trade Area Tool.

 - Geocoder: Select the default dataset to be used when geocoding.
-Visit Street Geocoder Tool and US Geocoder Tool.
+Go to Street Geocoder Tool and US Geocoder Tool.

 - Reference Base Map: Select the default base map for mapping.
-Visit Map Input Tool, Browse Tool, and Report Map Tool.
+Go to Map Input Tool, Browse Tool, and Report Map Tool.

 - Default Location for Map Input/Question: Select Set Location to position the map bounds.
 This is the default view for the Map Input tool.